cdcabrera/curiosity-frontend/guidelines/adding-product-configs.md

 - The user has a unique product or has made a mistake.
 - The user needs to create this implementation.
 - Exit the process and explain to the user in a concise statement why you are stopping.
+- Reset any information gathered from the interactive process

 ## Implementation for RHEL Annual